Arquivo Histórico Nacional (Angola)

 The Arquivo Histórico Nacional is the national archive of Angola.
 Overseen by the Ministry of Culture, it is headquartered in the city of Luanda on Rua Pedro Felix Machado.
 As of 2016 a new archives building was under construction in Camama.
 The Arquivo Histórico Nacional originated in the Centro Nacional de Documentação e Investigação Histórica.

+The archive is one of the institutions that hold the Ndembu Archives, which are listed on UNESCO's Memory of the World International Register.